-Transitions in physics are characterized by an order parameter $m$ which vanishes in the disordered and is non zero in the disordered phase. $m$ could be related to macroscopic or microscopic properties of the system.
-In general $m$ is discontinuous at the critical point (first order).
-In special cases the transition is of continuous order with continuous $m$.
-Corresponding models of statistical physics near the critical region have been applied to financial markets \cite{bouc,stau,born}.
-They offer an explanation of the stylized facts \cite{tlux} of the return.
-However, due to the universality the relation of the model parameters to economical quantities remains obscure.
+Transitions in physics are characterized by an order parameter $m$, which vanishes in the disordered phase and is non-zero in the ordered phase. $m$ could be related to macroscopic or microscopic properties of the system.
+In general, $m$ is discontinuous at the critical point (first order).
+In special cases, the transition is of continuous order with continuous $m$.
+Corresponding models of statistical physics near the critical region have been applied to financial markets in \cite{bouc,stau,born}.
+They offer an explanation of the stylized facts of the returns, see \cite{tlux}.
+However, due to the universality, the relation of the model parameters to economical quantities remains obscure.
 The models require fine tuning of the parameters to maintain the system close to the critical region.
-Since the system stays always in the disordered phase neither a micro- nor macroeconomical order parameter can directly observed.\\ In this study we look for a first order transition based on low risk aversion ($\beta_i >1$) and the traded volume with a macro economical order parameter $m$.
+Since these systems always stay in a disordered phase, neither a micro- nor macroeconomic order parameter can be observed directly.
+In this study we look for a first order transition of stocks that are characterized by high volatility ($\beta_i >1$) and a high trading volume, which we capture by calculating a macroeconomic order parameter $m$.